Medical Center Information Line — 626 851-1011

 Your nurse will show you how to access the GetWellNetwork and can answer any questions you may have.

-Available on surface lots and in the parking structure off of Bess Avenue.
+Available in the parking structure off of Bess Avenue.
 One-hour, short-term parking is available across from the entrance.

 Stork parking for expectant moms is available in the member parking structure next to accessible parking.
 Just look for the image of the stork.

-Valet parking is available in the parking structure off of Leorita Street and by the Emergency Department for $5, ($4 for accessible parking).
+Valet parking is available in the parking structure off of Bess Avenue and by the Emergency Department for $5, ($4 for accessible parking).
 No holiday service.

-Free shuttle service is provided between the parking structure and medical center.
-Service runs Monday – Friday, 8:30am to 8pm.
+Free shuttle service is provided between the parking structure and the medical center.
+Service runs Monday – Friday, 8:00 am to 6:30 pm.
 (No holiday service.)